PDAL/PDAL/doc/workshop/capstone.rst

     }

 * Read data from an EPT resource using :ref:`readers.ept` (See :ref:`workshop-entwine`)

-Since this data is poorly classified, we are assigning the classification of all points to 0 using :ref:`filters.assign`

 * Thin it to 1.0 meter spacing using :ref:`filters.sample` (See :ref:`workshop-thinning`)
 * Filter out noise using :ref:`filters.outlier` (See :ref:`workshop-denoising`)
 * Classify ground points using :ref:`filters.smrf` (See :ref:`workshop-ground`)